MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 Field access is possible via `Get` query constructor, which takes a label's name.
-Here `Get(:name)` is a singular elementwise query that returns the value of a given label when found.
+Here `Get(:name)` is an elementwise query that returns the value of a given label when found.

     void[GM >> Get(:name)]
     #=>